Build your OHT

 Such a leadership infrastructure, in this or other configurations, can address three of the biggest challenges in preparing to become an OHT: 1) moving from single organization governance to collaborative governance; 2) engaging the full diversity of primary-care providers; and 3) engaging the full diversity of community members.

-These work plans can address two other big challenges in preparing to become an OHT: 1) transitioning from a focus on patients to populations (i.e., from caring for the patients who have ‘walked through the door’ of any given health organization to accountability for improving health in an entire population and for proactively serving all of those who can benefit from care); and 2) harnessing a broad spectrum of data to understand who the OHT serves and how well it serves them, which includes transitioning from primarily analyzing hospital data to analyzing a broader spectrum of human-services data (including data from community-based organizations, primary-care practices, and housing and social-service providers, as well as data about the social determinants of health).
+The work plans focused on priority populations can address one of the big challenges in becoming an OHT, namely transitioning from a focus on patients to populations (i.e., from caring for the patients who have ‘walked through the door’ of any given health organization to accountability for improving health in an entire population and for proactively serving all of those who can benefit from care).
+The work plan focused on the data analytics part of the digital health building block can address a second big challenge in becoming an OHT, namely harnessing a broad spectrum of data to understand who the OHT serves and how well it serves them, which includes transitioning from primarily analyzing hospital data to analyzing a broader spectrum of human-services data (including data from community-based organizations, primary-care practices, and housing and social-service providers, as well as data about the social determinants of health).

 Other success factors

 For OHTs working together as system partners:

 - OHT partner organizations will need to harness their staff’s: